tzaffi/edlab-jupyterhub/README.md

 (Wiecki's original DockerHub: https://registry.hub.docker.com/u/twiecki/pydata-docker-jupyterhub/)

 This differs from Wiecki's original repo in that:

-* Users (alice, bob and cassandra) are created in the Dockerfile as [users](./users) have been prepulated and the [add_user.sh](./add_user.sh) script is called
+* Users (alice, bob and cassandra) are created in the Dockerfile as [users](./users) have been prepopulated and the [add_user.sh](./add_user.sh) script is called
 * Note that the file called `users` has a line for every user that looks like this `<user>,<password>`
 * Users should change their passwords the first time they log in by opening a terminal window through their jupyter  instance and running the `passwd` command.
 They will require a rather stringent password with a variety of character types.
 * Users can share notebooks by saving into `~/shared_nbs/`

 ```bash